jcksnmiles/portfolio/README.md

 **Trello**
 - Skilled in utilizing Kanban boards to manage tasks and track project progress efficiently.

-**Postman**
-- Experienced in creating and executing API test cases.
-- Familiar with manipulating API requests and analyzing responses for comprehensive testing.

 **Selenium**
 - Capable of automating web application tests using Selenium.
 - Proficient in writing scripts to perform repetitive testing tasks and validating web functionalities.

 **SQL**
-- Adept at writing complex SQL queries to validate data integrity and perform backend testing.
+- Adept at writing simple SQL queries to validate data integrity and perform backend testing.
 - Familiar with database management and using SQL for effective data validation.

 **Browserstack**